almarklein/asgineer/docs/start.rst

 Installation
 ============

-Asgish need Python 3.6 or higher.
+Asgineer need Python 3.6 or higher.
 To install or upgrade, run:

 .. code-block:: shell

-    $ pip install asgish --upgrade
+    $ pip install asgineer --upgrade

 Dependencies
 ============

-Asgish does not directly depend on any other libraries, but it does need an ASGI erver to run on.
+Asgineer does not directly depend on any other libraries, but it does need an ASGI erver to run on.
 You need to install one of these seperately: